 6. Lock in Moisture

 After you’ve rinsed the deep conditioner out, it’s time to move on to styling.
-Apply our Nourishing Avocado Leave-In Conditioner to each section of your damp hair, again from tip to root.
+Apply NaturAll's Avocado Kiwi Leave-In Conditioner to each section of your damp hair, again from tip to root.
 The leave-in also doubles as a daily moisturizer and will act as a base for any styler you use on top of it, providing moisture to your strands.
-It’s protein content also means it’ll also work to strengthen your hair.
+Its protein content also means it’ll also work to strengthen your hair.

 8. Finishing touch

-Use the Pure Avocado Oil to take your hair down or seal in the moisture from your wash and go.
+Use the Hydrating Avocado Kiwi Oil to take your hair down or seal in the moisture from your wash and go.
 This will also prevent strands from frizzing during the takedown process.

 Even though caring for your hair at home seems simple, there are some things that can easily be forgotten.
 Here are some tips on how to not damage your hair while trying to care for it:

 - Reduce manipulation!
 Doing your hair yourself at home doesn’t mean you should be “doing it” every day.
 This, for most naturals, is too much wear and tear for their curls to take before they start to endure physical damage and breakage.
-If you do manipulate your hair a lot, you want to make sure you’re providing your hair with plenty of protein making sure you’re deep conditioning regularly.
+If you do manipulate your hair a lot, make sure you’re providing your hair with plenty of protein and deep condition regularly.

 - Don’t be afraid to trim those split ends!
 If you notice your ends are looking dry, brittle, or damaged, get some hair shears and give them a trim.
 It doesn’t have to be inches off of your hair.
 Remember that split ends and damage don’t go away, they must be cut away to stop the damage from traveling further up your hair shaft.